tylerwongj/restaurant-website-business/template-viewer/README.md

 - **Farm to Table** (12 templates)
 - **Other** (149 templates)

-## Integration with Template Analysis System
+## Integration with Template Management System

-The gallery integrates seamlessly with your existing template analysis tools:
+The gallery integrates seamlessly with your template management system:

-- **Database**: Reads from `../scripts/template-analysis/data/template-database.json`
+- **Database**: Reads from `data/template-database.json`
 - **Ratings**: Displays ratings from the rating system
 - **Categories**: Uses auto-detected categories
 - **Features**: Shows analyzed template features